Tulanians honored at AIA NOLA Design Awards

 BY Shyla Krishnappa

 This year’s awards spotlight the powerful role New Orleans architects play in shaping a built environment that is beautiful, purposeful, and resilient.
 From bold new builds to sensitive restorations, the honored designs represent the cutting edge of what our community is capable of contributing to the built environment.
-Experience an evening of elevated design, meaningful dialogue, and recognition of the architects and firms who are reimagining what it means to design for and with our communities.
+The 2025 Design Awards event celebrated included meaningful dialogue and recognition of the architects and firms who are reimagining what it means to design for and with our communities.

 The Small Center's SPROUT House Pavilion was the overwhelming winner of the People's Choice Award.
-Students from the Tulane School of Architecture built a new shade pavilion and outdoor classroom on the Lafitte Greenway, an abandoned railroad corridor that has been transformed into a vibrant public green space since its opening in 2015.
+Students from the Tulane School of Architecture and Built Environment built a new shade pavilion and outdoor classroom for nonprofit SPROUT NOLA on the Lafitte Greenway, an abandoned railroad corridor that has been transformed into a vibrant public green space since its opening in 2015.

 The corridor has been in use for more than two centuries, having previously been a shipping canal in the late 1700s.
 The Tulane project is a collaboration with the school's Albert and Tina Small Center for Collaborative Design and Sprout NOLA, an agriculture non-profit working to build a stronger, more equipped community of growers in Louisiana and help all New Orleanians be part of a community food system.